 In the developed world, CMV infects 50-80% of adults before they reach their fortieth birthday and around 30% of children under five years old.
 It is even more widespread in developing countries.
 Infection is typically asymptomatic and not harmful to healthy individuals.
 However, the virus can cause serious complications in groups with weak immune systems such as elderly people, transplant recipients and infants infected in utero.
 In these patients,

 Congenital CMV occurs when CMV is transferred from a pregnant woman to her foetus in utero and has a very high disease burden.
 In many parts of the

 It is estimated that the CMV vaccine market could exceed $1 billion of sales annually.

 We have reached the pre-clinical process development stage in under two years.
-A final vaccine candidate has been selected from the lab and both the virus-like particle (VLP) and the CMV antigen are being put through process development to ensure they meet the required criteria in terms of reproducibility, quality, yield and stability.
-This will then be manufactured to Good Manufacturing Practice (GMP) which represents the standard to which the clinical vaccine will be produced at scale by our Contract Manufacturing Organisation.
+A final vaccine candidate has been selected from the lab and both the virus-like particle (VLP) and the CMV antigen are currently being manufactured to Good Manufacturing Practice (GMP) to initiate Phase 1 clinical trials in 2021.